A Critical Look At Tokenwise Reward-Guided Text Generation: Related Work

 \section{Related Work}

-\textbf{Language model alignment}\quad Simple fine-tuning and instruction tuning~\cite{wei2021finetuned} are ways to align LLMs to labeled data.
-Recently, RLHF methods~\cite{christiano2017deep,ziegler2019fine,lee2021pebble,lee2021pebble,nakano2021webgpt,snell2022offline} have provided a direct method to align LLMs to human preferences.
-The PPO algorithm has specially been popular and has shown promising results for a range of tasks~\cite{askell2021general, bai2022training,ouyang2022training}.
+\textbf{Language model alignment}\quad Simple fine-tuning and instruction tuning~\citep{wei2021finetuned} are ways to align LLMs to labeled data.
+Recently, RLHF methods~\citep{christiano2017deep,ziegler2019fine,lee2021pebble,nakano2021webgpt,snell2022offline} have provided a direct method to align LLMs to human preferences.
+The PPO algorithm has been especially popular and has shown promising results for a range of tasks~\citep{askell2021general, bai2022training,ouyang2022training}.
 However, training RL models is compute intensive and researchers have turned their attention to supervised fine-tuning methods that can learn directly from preference data. \citet{liu2023chain} turns the preference data into prompts with which they fine-tune the LLM. \citet{dong2023raft} uses the reward model to filter the training set to better fine-tune the model.
-DPO models \citep{rafailov2023direct,rafailov2024qfunction} the language model as a Bradley-Terry model and optimizes the RLHF objective without any need for RL.
-These training based methods, however, still fine-tune the base LLM which can be expensive as we scale.
+DPO \citep{rafailov2023direct,rafailov2024qfunction} models the LLM itself as a Bradley-Terry model and optimizes the RLHF objective without any need for RL.
+TDPO~\citep{zengtoken} incorporates token-level KL divergence into the DPO objective to improve content diversity.
+These methods, however, fine-tune the base LLM, which can be expensive as we scale.
+Some works have attempted to improve alignment by gathering more fine-grained rewards by using either LLMs~\citep{cao2024sparserewardsenhancingreinforcement} or human annotators~\citep{wu2024fine}.